Categories

 Adopting a physical posture of presence along with the qualities of curiosity, awareness, self-awareness, non-judgement, courage, differentiation, and listening will make your presence feel even more powerful and satisfying for both of you.

 Learning to improve your quality of presence in your marriage or relationship is a lifelong practice that pays big dividends.
 Use the instructions and outline above to hone your practice.
 A basic mindfulness meditation practice can also help.
-If you need more support, talk to a counsellor, coach, or therapist.
+If you need more support, email me to request a client package.

 Like what you’re reading here?
 You’ll love my book.